All Butter Pie Crust

 • Meanwhile, preheat the oven to 350°F (177°C).

-• Cover the crust with aluminum foil and pour pie weights, or raw beans/rice (I use raw beans.
+• Cover the crust with aluminum foil and pour pie weights, or raw beans/rice.
+(I use raw beans.
 And no, you can't use those beans, used as pie weights, for cooking.)

-• Bake for 15 minutes, and then carefully remove foil and pie weights.
-Using a fork, pierce holes all over the crust to prevent bubbles and air pockets throughout the crust.
+• Place the pie dish on a baking sheet and bake for 15 minutes, and then carefully remove the foil and pie weights.
 Bake for another 10-15 minutes, or until golden brown.

 Tips & Notes